 The tight coupling and built-in rescaling code means that feedbacks are operating and changing coupled model behavior in these systems - though the amount of feedback permitted can be controlled by limiting the kinds and amounts of information passed between component models or by introducing damping filters.
 Stochasticity does not seem to be addressed (or possibly not an issue) for iESM.
 For the MML, the entire modeling system is run multiple times for each set of initial conditions and aggregate results analyzed.
 Even though there is much less stochastic variability in the Earth system components of the MML, stochasticity in the human systems component can have a variable impact on the Earth system component - sometimes significantly altering variability and at other times not so much.
 Consistency issues are also handled in different ways.
-The iESM project attempts to resolve consistency is achieved.
+The iESM project attempts to resolve consistency issues between GCAM and CESM through iteratively running the coupled model until consistency is achieved.
 In Lemmen's system and the MML, there is no overlap in the phenomena modeled by different components, so no inconsistencies are possible.